 Modernizing Federal Workspace To Gain Efficiencies and Cost Savings

-The Bureau of Land Management has been a campus tenant for more than 30 years.
+The Bureau of Land Management (external link) has been a campus tenant for more than 30 years.
 Their mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.
 In late 2011, BLM wanted to explore consolidating and reducing their real estate footprint at the DFC.
 BLM then approached the General Services Administration, the civilian federal government’s landlord and manager of the DFC, for expertise.

 BLM currently resides in portions of Buildings 40, 41, 53, and they occupy building 50 in its entirety.
 When the consolidation is complete, the project will reduce their office footprint by more than 41,000 rentable square feet - close to 20% of their campus space.
 This space reduction will result in direct rent savings totaling more than $445,000 annually.